-Tom Besant represents large corporations and individuals in various contentious matters, including fraud, contractual, shareholder/joint venture, and antitrust disputes.
-The Legal 500 (2021) describes him as a "superb drafter and surefire partner of the future."
+Tom Besant represents large corporations and individuals in various contentious matters, including fraud, insolvency, antitrust, and contractual disputes.
+He has extensive experience in both litigation and arbitration.
+The Legal 500 describes him as a "superb drafter and surefire partner of the future" and as a "future star."

 In 2018 and 2019, Tom spent seven months seconded to the litigation and regulatory team at Goldman Sachs in London where he advised on a range of matters across Europe, the Middle East, and Africa (EMEA).